NapsOrg/NapsMobile/README.md

    - Don’t call your app *Naps* unless it’s official.
    - Be creative with your own name & identity.
 3. **Logos & Design:**
-   - Don’t use the standard Telegram-style plane logo.
+   - Don’t use the standard Naps-style logo.
    - Design your own branding for clarity.
 4. **Stay Secure:**
    - Respect user data & privacy at all times.